Korrrrrrl/OS-X-ssh-blocking/README.md

 everyday and saves logs for 7 days.

 This install script will also run log_fix.pl to get you started without a reboot.

 For now after each reboot you will need to run ~/bin/log_fix.pl
-Note: this issue may be resolved now
+Note: this issue may be resolved now testing